-But yet, in today’s modern world, numerous studies and years of anecdotal evidence gathered by thousands of recruiters around the globe, confirm that organisations continue to significantly compromise their productivity and profit by applying these age-old stereotypes in the hiring process.
-And sadly, recruiters are often at the forefront of such behaviour.
+Numerous studies and years of anecdotal evidence gathered by thousands of recruiters around the globe confirm that organizations continue to significantly compromise their productivity and profit by applying age-old stereotypes in the hiring process.
+And sadly, recruiters are often at the forefront of such behavior.

-Here are 8 ways to avoid stereotyping while recruiting (for hiring managers and recruiters alike).
+Here are eight ways to avoid stereotyping while recruiting (for hiring managers and recruiters alike).

 Too often I see recruitment advertising that barely mentions the skills and experience required.
 The space is taken up with (often boring) descriptions of the company and a list of the qualities they are looking for in the person.
-Usually code for young and white!
+Usually, these are code for young and white.

 I know, I know … many of you think that cover letters are a waste of time and space.
 But they can be gold nuggets in evaluating key skills such as written communication.
-In this day and age of outsourcing your résume to an expert, the cover letter requires applicants to speak for themselves.
-More on this in Tip #5.
+In this day and age of outsourcing your resume to an expert, the cover letter requires applicants to speak for themselves.

 This pile of applications becomes your starting point for the evaluation process.

-A couple of well-crafted behavioural questions and a general conversation around salary requirements, availability and their motivation for applying is generally enough to give us a fairly good “gut feel” for someone.
+A couple of well-crafted behavioral questions and a general conversation around salary requirements, availability and their motivation for applying is generally enough to give us a fairly good “gut feel” for someone.

-Every candidate that has ‘passed’ the last four steps is a potential candidate for your role and should be interviewed.
-To make sure you are being fair and equitable, develop a set of behavioural and competency based interview questions based on the job description and selection criteria.
+Every candidate that has “passed” the last four steps is a potential candidate for your role and should be interviewed.
+To make sure you are being fair and equitable, develop a set of behavioral and competency-based interview questions based on the job description and selection criteria.